Carlos12001/decoding-gray-code-version-vivado/README.md

-# Bienvenido a Decoding Gray-code Version Vivado
+# Bienvenido a Gray Code Decoder

 This project contain the source code in Vivado of a decode the Gray coding.
 This project will be implement in a FPGA,